MechSimulator

 • Pipe roughness only matters in turbulent flow.
 In laminar flow, f = 64/Re regardless of pipe material.
 Switch between Smooth and Cast Iron at the same Re to confirm this in the simulator.

 • Minor losses from bends and fittings can dominate in short pipe systems with many fittings.
-Increase the Bends slider and watch minor head loss grow relative to major loss.
+Increase the Bends slider and watch the minor head loss readout card appear and grow.

 • Pair this tool with the Bernoulli's Principle Simulator to understand how ideal (frictionless) flow differs from real pipe flow with viscous losses.